advance100/doc_webpack/what-is-webpack.md

 #### [[Plugin system | plugins]]

 webpack features a rich plugin system.
 Most internal features are based on this plugin system.
-This allows to customize webpack for your needs and distribute common plugins as open source.
+This allows you to customize webpack for your needs and distribute common plugins as open source.

 Read more about [[Plugins]].